LING 360 – Teaching Language

 - The First Days of School by Harry K. Wong & Rosemary T. Wong

-Unit C, Classroom Management/Effective Teacher (Sally to scan for student access)
+Unit C, Classroom Management/Effective Teacher (pdf)

 - Quw’utsun Syuwentst Primary Curriculum, Cowichan Cultural Education Centre